 Not only did they want to make formal and informal knowledge sharing more centrally accessible — they wanted to affect a change in Synaptics’ culture.

-Instead of thinking about sharing institutional knowledge as a one off — something to be done only if another team member asked — Ms. Chan and team wanted every Synaptics employee to view documenting their expertise as a routine and valuable step in the process of creating that knowledge in the first place.
+Instead of thinking about sharing institutional knowledge as a one off — something to be done only if another team member asked — Ms. Chan and team wanted every Synaptics employee to view video documentation of their expertise as a routine and valuable step in the process of creating that knowledge in the first place.

 To achieve that goal, Ms. Chan and team set out to design and launch a program that would enable every member of the Synaptics team to preserve, present, and share formal and informal institutional knowledge — in a way that would not only be scalable, but also intuitive for a diverse set of professional users.